genesiscommunitysuccess/docs/docs/05_operations/01_server-setup/03_config-management.md

 ```

 Note, overrides files are not able to perform environment substitutions the way system-definitions can - it is a .kts
-file (Kotlin script) and thus effectively _executed_ whereas the properties file is only read.
+file (Kotlin script) and thus effectively _executed_, whereas the properties file is only read.
 See
 [clusters/Environment variables](/operations/clustering/clusters#Environment-variables).